 Prior to pegging or staking the footings, double check plans for positioning and once positioned properly, stake footings into place.

-Locate benchmark elevation provided by the site survey, and cross reference with the architectural plans and specifications.
+Locate and double-check between two benchmark elevations provided by the site survey, and cross reference with the architectural plans and specifications.
 Find the high point of the footing using a laser level or transit, and use this elevation to set the footing height and fasten the laser level or transit.

 Excavate the footing trench to the appropriate height as specified on the architectural plans and specifications.

 Once footings are excavated, call the geotechnical engineer for a soil inspection (if required by DNV).
-This should be done before form or rebar installation.
+This should be done before forms or rebar installation.
 Make reference to the architectural plans and specifications.